Skip to main content

 When an opponent speeds up a ball, the instinct to swing back with equal pace usually backfires, since two hard shots in a row at close range rarely both land in.
 Blocking instead uses a firm, stationary paddle face angled slightly downward to redirect the incoming pace softly back into the court, converting an attack into a much slower, more controllable ball.
 The paddle barely moves; the incoming ball's own pace does most of the work.

 Grip pressure and wrist firmness are what separate a clean block from a mishit.
-Too loose a grip and the paddle gets knocked backward or twisted by the incoming pace, sending the ball off target; too much forward push turns the block into an unintended, poorly aimed counter-drive.
+Too loose a grip and the paddle gets knocked backward or twisted by the incoming pace.
+This sends the ball off target.
+Too much forward push turns the block into an unintended, poorly aimed counter-drive.
 The goal is closer to absorbing an impact than hitting a shot.

-A well-executed block often resets the point back into a neutral dink rally rather than ending it — which is a successful outcome in itself, since it denies the attacking player the reward of their speed-up.
+A well-executed block often resets the point back into a neutral dink rally rather than ending it.
+This means which is a successful outcome in itself, since it denies the attacking player the reward of their speed-up.
 Players who react to every speed-up with panic or a wild swing give away far more points than those who calmly block and reset.

 Why it matters